 I remember riding in the car with my parents in the 1950s when a radio announcer insisted, with great passion, that fluoridation was a communist plot to make Americans dumber.
 My parents thought the guy was a total kook.
 Most Americans agreed.

-Over the course of the following decades, two-thirds of U.S. citizens now ingest fluoride in the water.
+Over the course of the following decades, water fluoridation became more popular.
+Two-thirds of U.S. citizens now ingest fluoride in their water.
 In addition, there is fluoride in toothpaste and mouthwash.

 Fluoride and IQ?

-A study in JAMA Pediatrics (online, Aug.
-19, 2019) suggests that when pregnant women are exposed to higher levels of fluoride, their infants may have lower IQs as they grow up.
+An earlier study in JAMA Pediatrics (Oct.
+1, 2019) suggested that when pregnant women are exposed to higher levels of fluoride, their infants may have lower IQs as they grow up.

 The researchers studied 512 mother-child pairs from six Canadian cities.
 Roughly 40% of them had fluoride in the water.
 Urine samples during pregnancy measured the mothers’ fluoride exposure.
 The investigators also estimated exposure based on the women’s reports of their drinking water sources during pregnancy.